BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api-additional-sections.md

-# CosmicSyncCore API: Additional Sections
+# CivicBase API: Additional Sections

 ## Webhooks

-Webhooks allow your application to receive real-time notifications about events in CosmicSyncCore.
+Webhooks allow your application to receive real-time notifications about events in CivicBase.

 ### Configuring Webhooks